| opscale {optiscale} | R Documentation |

 called “Alternating Least Squares, Optimal Scaling”.

-The optimal scaling transformation produces a vector (say, OS
+The optimal scaling transformation produces a vector (say, OS)

-that is a least-squares approximation to x.quant
+that is a least-squares approximation to x.quant, subject to

-measurement constraints based upon x.qual
+measurement constraints based upon x.qual.

-the conditional means of x.quant
+the conditional means of x.quant, within distinct categories

-is ordinal level, then the values in
+of x.qual.
+If x.qual is ordinal level, then the values in

-are the conditional means of x.quant
+OS are the conditional means of x.quant, adjusted to be

-weakly monotonic to the values in x.qual
+weakly monotonic to the values in x.qual, using Kruskals (1964b)

 monotonic transformation.

-is discrete, then all data objects sharing a common value
+If x.qual is discrete, then all data objects sharing a common value

-is continuous, then data objects sharing a common value
+If x.qual is continuous, then data objects sharing a common value

 The continuous-discrete measurement process distinction corresponds to